A great place to begin your internship search is your campus career center, where you can find online resources, books and counselors to guide you.

 Centers for Disease Control and Prevention

 Child Family Health International is a nonprofit organization in San Francisco, CA that builds and strengthens sustainable healthcare services for underserved communities worldwide.
-[CFHI also runs programs in Global Health Education and Community Health Development in underserved communities around the world: Click Here.
+CFHI also runs programs in global health education and community health development in underserved communities around the world.

 Global Health through Education, Training and Service (GHETS) is a non-profit organization dedicated to improving health in developing countries through innovations in education and service.
-Global Health through Education, Training and Service (GHETS) believes that well trained and supported doctors, nurses and allied health workers are key to sustainable change.
+GHETS believes that well-trained and supported doctors, nurses and allied health workers are key to sustainable change.
 GHETS provides start-up grants to local training institutions in low-income countries, and the technical help to launch and improve programs that prepare and support healthcare workers in rural and poor communities.

 Massachusetts Public Health Association